letohx/climator/README.md

 # Announcement 🔊
-Climator is now a open-source project, and we welcome contributions.
+Climator is now an open-source project, and we welcome contributions.
 Information on how to get started can be found in our [contributor guide](CONTRIBUTING.md).
 <br>

 ## Our Goal